Dodge Magnum: 2008 changes

 For the 2008 model year, the Magnum received a facelift as well as an updated interior in line with that of the Dodge Charger.
 The front fascia sported new aggressively squared off headlights and a smaller rectangular grille more reminiscent of the Charger.
 The Magnum SE, SXT, And RT models received two all new colors for the 2008 model year; Mineral Gray, and Light Sandstone.
-The SRT-8 variant gained a new hood scoop, more aggressive front fascia, a smaller, honeycomb mesh grille, and larger lower grille with brake cooling ducts.
-New colors such as TorRed and Steel Blue Metallic, originally introduced in 2007, were carried over to the face lifted 2008 SRT-8 Magnums as well as other trim levels.
+The SRT8 variant gained a new hood scoop, more aggressive front fascia, a smaller, honeycomb mesh grille, and larger lower grille with brake cooling ducts.
+New colors such as TorRed and Steel Blue Metallic, originally introduced in 2007, were carried over to the face lifted 2008 SRT8 Magnums as well as other trim levels.
 These new changes brought the car closer to its Charger platform mate, away from the Chrysler 300.

 However, with its cancellation that same model year, the 2008 facelift was only available for one year.